Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/group.md

             If the tenant service returns an error code.

     `remove_entity_to_group(self, group_id: str, entity_uri: str, auth_key: str | None = None, timeout: int = 60)`
-    :   Remove an entity from group.
+    :   Remove an entity from a group.

         Parameters
         ----------